LispEngineer/nucleo-usb-midi/README.md

   or sometimes "Software Devices" if a specific driver model is used).
 Recent updates to Windows MIDI Services are aiming for better naming fidelity.

+Mac:
+* I can see the Name showing up on an M3 MacBook Air running macOS 14.6.
+  * It is showing up as unicode junk though
+  * It only shows up in [WebMIDI Tester](https://studiocode.dev/webmidi-tester/), not in `Audio MIDI Setup`
+    * `input MIDI LispEngineer Port 1`
+    * `input MIDI LispEngineer <garbled>`
+    * `output MIDI LispEngineer Port 1`
+  * This is due to a bug in `USBD_GetDescriptor()` which I fixed, and now it works!
+* Note: Mac will not update the name of a MIDI Jack unless you create a new configuration in the MIDI Studio from scratch, so beware of that if you try to change your USB device on the fly.

+TODO:
+* Figure out if it is the External or Embedded MIDI IN/OUT Jack Descriptor that gets the name that shows up in Apple MIDI
+  * The possibilities are labeled as `It's either this one` or `Or this one` in the code

 # Open Questions

 * How do we know when we can submit a new IN packet for USB transfer?